groovy-tutorial/groovy-tutorial/book/parts/03_Operators/22_AssignmentOperatorSimple.md

 ---
 title:	The Simple Assignment Operator
+status:	draft
+description:	Assigns a value to a variable
 ...
 [Table: Simple assignment operator]
 |Operator|